 Birthmarks are very common.
-Around one baby in three is either born with or develops one soon afterwards.
+Around one baby in three is either born with one or develops one soon afterwards.
 They affect twice as many girls as boys, vary widely, and may gradually disappear over a few years or stay with you for life, sometimes getting bigger.

 You may also want yours removed for cosmetic reasons.